survivejs/webpack-book/manuscript/appendices/01_comparison.md

 You can find more alternatives as listed below:

 * [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
-* [Rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code. *Tree shaking* is one of its selling points.
+* [Rollup](https://www.npmjs.com/package/rollup) focuses on bundling ES2015 code. *Tree shaking* is one of its selling points.
 You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
 * [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it ideal for [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
 * [FuseBox](https://www.npmjs.com/package/fuse-box) is a bundler focusing on speed.
 It uses a zero-configuration approach and aims to be usable out of the box.
 * [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focused on performance and ease of use.